18F/handbook/_pages/policies/detailing-and-offboarding-policies/assignee-detail.md

 1. In order for People Ops to process the request, the employee’s Supervisor must have approvals from the AC of their office and the AC/Head of the office the employee will be detailed to

-2. Then reach out to [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) to obtain Front Office approval

-3. Once approvals are granted, Supervisor contacts [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) with the request and cc: [Finance](mailto:18F-Finance-CS@gsa.gov) for awareness.
+2. Once approvals are granted, Supervisor contacts [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) with the request and cc: [Finance](mailto:18F-Finance-CS@gsa.gov) for awareness.
 Email must contain following information:
    * Employee Name
    * Office Symbol Employee is being detailed to
    * Reimbursable or Non-reimbursable